-1.4 POLITICALLY DETERMINED THEMES IN INDEPENDENT RESEARCH FUND DENMARK the Social Liberal Party, the Socialist People's Party, the Red-Green Alliance, the Conservative Party, the Alternative, and the Independent Greens on: Independent research, talent development and research into climate change (distribution of the cross-sectoral reserve in 2021)".
+1.4 POLITICALLY DETERMINED THEMES IN INDEPENDENT RESEARCH FUND DENMARK the Liberal Party, the Danish People's Party, the Socialist People's Party, the Social Liberal Party, the Red-Green Alliance, the Conservative Party, the New Right, the Independent Greens, Liberal Alliance, the Alternative, and the Christian Democrats on: A greener, healthier, and technologically stronger Denmark.
+The allocation of the research reserve, etc., in 2022".

-As part of the political agreement of 30 October 2020 on the distribution of the research reserve in 2021, DFF has been given the task of allocating funds to thematic research.
+As part of the political agreement of 28 October 2021 on the distribution of the research reserve in 2022, DFF has been given the task of allocating funds to thematic research.

-The call at hand concerns the thematic research, which DFF will support in 2021 within the politically determined area as described in: "Agreement between the Danish Government and the Liberal Party,
+The present call concerns the thematic research, which DFF will support in 2022 within the politically determined area as described in: "Agreement between the Danish Government (the Social Democrats),